Portal Creation Reference

 Pages: Write GitHub Flavored Markdown text to communicate any other API information users might find useful.

 API Reference: If the API has a RAML definition attached to it in its API version details page, you can add API Console to simulate API calls.

-Adding an API Notebook: If you make a portal public, using API Notebook, you can add an interactive tool to the portal for writing tutorials about how to use the API or integrate it with other services.
+API Notebook: If you make a portal public, using API Notebook, you can add an interactive tool to the portal for writing tutorials about how to use the API or integrate it with other services.